Office of the President

 The College of Saint Benedict is a national liberal arts college, one of only three Catholic colleges ranked by U.S. News and World Report as top 100 liberal arts institutions, and the highest ranked Catholic college for women in the country.
 The College has a unique partnership with nearby Saint John's University for men that expands the resources of both institutions, offering more than 60 areas of study and the distinct benefits of two nationally respected Catholic, undergraduate colleges.
 Since arriving at the College of Saint Benedict, President Baenninger has led an $82 million dollar capital campaign to its conclusion and has overseen the completion of the Gorecki Dining and Conference Center, a major expansion of the college's award-winning Benedicta Arts Center, and the construction of Centennial Commons.

 During Dr. Baenninger's time as president, the College has also achieved national recognition for its extensive study abroad programs and has risen dramatically in national rankings.
-Most recently the College of Saint Benedict received the 2012 Senator Paul Simon Awards for Comprehensive Internationalization for excellence in internationalization efforts as evidenced in practices, structures, philosophies, and policies.
+The College of Saint Benedict received the 2012 Senator Paul Simon Awards for Comprehensive Internationalization for excellence in internationalization efforts as evidenced in practices, structures, philosophies, and policies.
+Baenninger also received the 2013 William M. Burke Presidential Award for Excellence in Experiential Education, recognizing the college's support of undergraduate research, study abroad opportunities, and other experiential opportunities for women.
 The College of Saint Benedict has been cited as an "Up-and-Coming" liberal arts institution by U.S. News and World Report, and recognized as a "Best Value" college by Fiske, Barron's, and Kiplinger's.

 Dr. Baenninger has devoted nearly her entire career to higher education.
 She earned her Ph.D. from Temple University, where she also completed her bachelor's degree in psychology, summa cum laude, Phi Beta Kappa.
 Prior to leading the College of Saint Benedict, President Baenninger served as a senior staff member of the Middle States Commission on Higher Education in Philadelphia, PA.
 In this role she consulted with numerous institutions on obtaining and maintaining their accreditation status.
 An expert in higher education assessment, Dr. Baenninger edited Student Learning Assessment: Options and Resources and lectured widely on the topic.